symon9/FUTURE_FS_03/README.md

 This project is a conceptual redesign of the Balenciaga e-commerce platform, focusing on a raw, industrial, and avant-garde user experience.
 It leverages modern web technologies to deliver smooth animations, interactive elements, and a seamless shopping journey that embodies the brand's identity.

-The design philosophy centers on **brutalism**—stripping away unnecessary ornamentation to reveal the raw structure of the content.
+The design philosophy centers on **brutalism** stripping away unnecessary ornamentation to reveal the raw structure of the content.
 Bold typography, stark contrasts, and unconventional layouts drive the visual narrative.

 ## ✦ Key Features